 There are many things to do near Hollywood & Highland.Continue to 23 of 40 below.

 TV Taping in Hollywood

-As we flew over Hollywood Boulevard on the Airship Ventures Zeppelin Tour of Hollywood, I zoomed in with my 35-350 mm lens and caught a team putting together a transparent band stage hanging over the edge of Hollywood & Highland over the Kodak Theatre entrance.
-I don't know what they were taping, but there's an X visible on the top of the transparent piano.
+As we flew over Hollywood Boulevard on the Airship Ventures Zeppelin Tour of Hollywood, we zoomed in with a 35-350 mm lens and caught a team putting together a transparent band stage hanging over the edge of Hollywood & Highland over the Kodak Theatre entrance.
+We don't know what they were taping, but there's an X visible on the top of the transparent piano.
 The drum set on the stage is also clear.
 American Idol and other musical performances frequently tape at the Kodak Theatre.Continue to 24 of 40 below.

 24 of 40